Anahita-ghloo/Garbage-detector/README.md

 Usage
 -----

-To run the code on Colab, You shoulf first,
+To run the code on Colab, You should first,

 * Create a new notebook.